Have you lost volume in your breasts after children, or perhaps you never quite loved your size and have always wanted more.

 I also use fat grafting with lift surgery, as the surgical lift is creating the new shape, so the fat transfer simply has to add a little volume.
 But I caution these patients that the loss of this fat is variable, so to see it as the icing on the cake, rather than the main game.

-Fat grafting starts from $1,500 on top of the fees associated with a lift or augmentation.
-To find out more about cost and procedure including a 3D animation of the procedure by visiting our breast augmentation or lift page.
+Fat grafting starts from $4,000 on top of the fees associated with a lift or augmentation.
+This covers the extra time in the operating theatre for the liposuction to harvest the fat, prepare it for grafting and then insertion in the breast.
+It also covers the fat grafting equipment which is new for each patient.
+To find out more about overall costs and the augmentation and lift procedures by visiting our breast augmentation or lift pages.

 The appointment gives you the opportunity to talk to Jessica about the surgical process, costs, choice of hospital and review of previous patient case studies.

 Dr Nick and Amber Moncrieff sat down at home on a Sunday to answer all the FAQs about fat transfer in breast surgery in a short video for social media.
 A copy is available here.

 Dr Moncrieff focuses exclusively on breast reductions, breast lifts, breast augmentation, tummy tucks and body lifts.

 He is one of only a handful of Plastic Surgeons across Australia with this sole breast and body focus.